 People often ask me where I find my “stuff” to restore.

 There are so many different avenues to finding your own funky furniture to makeover for your house, so I thought I’d share some of my secrets with you.
-If you prefer to buy your furniture from shops then you may need to use a furniture assembly service to help set it up!
 Everyone has different tastes when it comes to furniture, all that matters is that you choose items that you love!
-One obvious place is to look online.
-Even if you don’t want furniture to restore, but simply furniture of a similar style.
-Solid wood furniture Dallas has become a popular choice for some people, with it’s use of reclaimed wood.
-You never know, there might be some places you haven’t thought of yet to find furniture to paint or restore.
+Where do you go to source furniture to upcycle?
+You never know, there might be some places in this list, that you haven’t thought of yet to find furniture to paint or restore.

 Click here for our handy downloadable PDF list of my Top Ten Places to Find Furniture to Restore!